helenkirk/ARCADE/docs/source/ALMA_Desktop/archive_script_download.rst

 .. _desktop_script_download:

-Download Data from the ALMA Archive (transfer script)
+Download data from the ALMA archive (transfer script)
 ======================================================

 Downloading data from the ALMA archive directly using a web